LispCookbook/cl-cookbook/websockets.md

   one argument, the error message.

-For the purposes of your chat server, you will want to handle the case when a new user arrives to the channel, when the user sends a message to the channel, and when a user leaves.
+For the purposes of your chat server, you will want to handle the case when a new user arrives to the channel, when a user sends a message to the channel, and when a user leaves.

 ## Defining Handlers for Chat Server Logic